You need to ask yourself if your awesome technology knowledge is getting in the way of your getting ahead.

 Now, before I share a list of 10 memorable answers, consider the two essential elements behind the answers:

-The medium is the message.
+- The medium is the message.
 The interviewer cares less about your answer to this question and more about the confidence, enthusiasm and passion with which you answer it.
+On order to ace the delivery, use the STAR method to have prepared, practiced answers.

-The speed of the response is the response.
+- The speed of the response is the response.
 The biggest mistake you could make is pausing, stalling or fumbling at the onset of your answer, thus demonstrating a lack of self-awareness and self-esteem.
+Have your elevator pitch ready to go when this question comes at you.

 Next time you’re faced with the dreaded, “Tell me about yourself…” question, try these: